nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

 Closing a GNSS socket
 *********************

-The :cpp:func:`nrf_close` function is used to close a GNSS socket.
+The :c:func:`nrf_close` function is used to close a GNSS socket.
 This function is called with the file descriptor associated with the GNSS socket that was created.

 .. code-block:: c